japandotorg/shinku/docs/cog.rst

     If the file has an encoding hint, it will be honored when trying to read it.

-    It is possible to specify a linespan by typing e.g. ``jsk cat file.py#L5-10``, which will only display lines 5 through 10 inclusive.
+    It is possible to specify a linespan by typing e.g. ``shin cat file.py#L5-10``, which will only display lines 5 through 10 inclusive.

-.. py:function:: jsk curl <url: str>
+.. py:function:: shin curl <url: str>

     Downloads a file from a URL, displaying it as an uploaded file if the user is on desktop and the content is small enough, otherwise, it displays it as a :class:`PaginatorInterface`.